 Larson continues: “And then there are single fathers, about 1.8 million in the United States – a 27 percent jump in the past decade, according to the latest census.
 Of those single-father families, 46 percent are divorced, and another 19 percent are separated.
 That’s about two-thirds of all single-father families – a pretty substantial portion of men taking their children to ballet classes or Little League practice.”

 What’s in the best interest of children after divorce?
-Dr. Joan Kelly, a renowned psychologist and parenting researcher confirms that the outcomes for children of divorce improve when they have equal access to both parents.
+Dr. Joan Kelly, a renowned psychologist and parenting researcher, confirms that the outcomes for children of divorce improve when they have equal access to both parents.
 These include better psychological and behavioral adjustment, and enhanced academic performance.
 Clearly, research demonstrates numerous benefits to children when their living arrangements enable supportive and loving fathers to be actively involved in their lives on a regular basis – including overnights.

-Competent Divorced Dads
+Celebrating Competent Single Dads

-In my attempt to understand the obstacles faced by dads after divorce, I interviewed several dads and daughters who blog on my website.
+In my attempt to understand the obstacles faced by single dads after divorce, I interviewed several dads and daughters who blog on my website.
 The following comments came from these individuals when asked to define a “competent dad.”

 A competent dad: